-Your e-portfolio collection needs to be "live" throughout the course and will support your EDPROFST 614 presentation during the final two weeks.
+Your portfolio collection of evidence needs to be "live" throughout the course and will support your EDPROFST 614 presentation during the final two weeks.
 EDPROFST 614 lectures will provide more details about the requirements for the presentation and the assessment criteria.